Gold (Kiiara song): Release

-The track was first released on SoundCloud in the summer of 2015, which at the time Kiiara kept her real identity unknown for the music to be focused on; a day later, she garnered a swarm of emails from several major labels and signed with Atlantic.
+The track was first released on SoundCloud in the summer of 2015; at the time, Kiiara kept her real identity unknown for the music to be focused on.
+A day later, she garnered a swarm of emails from several major labels and signed with Atlantic.
 Shortly after, it, as well as "Feels," played on the first week of Zane Lowe's Beats 1 show.

 By July 2016, "Gold" had garnered 188 million Spotify plays.

 Composition

 According to the sheet music published at musicnotes.com, the song is written in F minor, with a moderate tempo of 84–88 beats per minute.
 It features a prominent glitchy vocal sound effect that appears throughout the chorus.
 This effect was done by producer Felix Snow who took portions of the pre-chorus and added them to an MPC, giving the song its distinctive trill sound.
 Musically, "Gold" is an electropop and trap song that contains elements of snap as well as Alt-pop beats.
 The song's verses are backed by a finger-click beat with double and triple-timed hi-hats in the chorus, along with a bassline and contains synths and vocal effects.